-Rank or Merit Badge Details
+Rank or Merit Badge

-Requirements 3a, 4ab, and 5

-Patrol method, knots & whip and fuse, pocketknife safety.

-Requirements 3abcd, 4abcd, 7a, 8

-Tools, first aid and nature, citizenship, and leadership.

-Requirements 2abcdfg, 3abcd, 4, 6, 8ab, 9ab

-BEPREPARE.
-Cooking and tools, navigation, nature, citizenship, and personal safety awareness.

-To earn the Swimming merit badge, scouts must be qualified as a "Swimmer" on their Swimmer Test.
-Those who do not pass the Swimmer Test prior to, or at the beginning of, camp, will get Swim Instruction until they are able.

-Eagle required.

-(P) First aid-caring for injured or ill persons until they can receive professional medical care-is an important skill for every Scout.
+First aid-caring for injured or ill persons until they can receive professional medical care-is an important skill for every Scout.
 With some knowledge of first aid, a Scout can provide immediate care and help to someone who is hurt or who becomes ill.
 First aid can help prevent infection and serious loss of blood.
 It could even save a limb or a life.

-Eagle required.